percona/percona-postgresql-operator/source/options.rst

    ``<clusterName>-local-config`` for the current primary, ``<clusterName>-repl1-local-config``for the first replica, and so on.

-This can be done using the various commands available using the kubectl client (or the oc client if using OpenShift) for modifying Kubernetes resources.
-For instance, the following command can be utilized to open

 For example, let's change the ``max_connections`` option in a globally applied ``postgresql.conf`` configuration file for the cluster named ``cluster1``.
 Edit the ``cluster1-pgha-config`` ConfigMap with the following command: